-- The NURB BSN program will continue to implement the strategies on the continuous improvement plan of the previous year to support continued enrollment growth. - As a college, the role of the Student Services Coordinator will be re-examined to include more recruitment strategies through social media platforms. - College participation in Student Preview Days and Fall All Call. - Students entering clinical nursing courses in the fourth semester are provided blue backpacks with the CON & HP logo which provided advertisement to the public. - The decline in enrollment in the NURO RN-BSN online program was expected due to the phasing out of this curriculum in May 2020 and the initiation of a new RN-BSN online program that began July 2019. - For every 150 students, iDesign provides a Student Success Coach that is tasked with ensuring student retention and success all the way from matriculation to graduation. - Instructional design and development

-- 10 nursing courses and 9 general education/pre-requisite courses were developed. - Courses will be delivered on a carousel with six start times throughout the year.
+- The NURB BSN program will continue to implement the strategies on the continuous improvement plan of the previous year to support continued enrollment growth. - As a college, the role of the Student Services Coordinator will be re-examined to include more recruitment strategies through social media platforms. - College participation in Student Preview Days and Fall All Call. - Students entering clinical nursing courses in the fourth semester are provided blue backpacks with the CON & HP logo which provided advertisement to the public. - The decline in enrollment in the NURO RN-BSN online program was expected due to the phasing out of this curriculum in May 2020 and the initiation of a new RN-BSN online program that began July 2019. - For every 150 students, iDesign provides a Student Success Coach that is tasked with ensuring student retention and success all the way from matriculation to graduation. - The Student Success Coach is our retention strategy.
+This person is responsible for encouraging students to register for each semester, monitors students' progress in all courses, and often works in unison with the course faculty and program coordinator to assist students as needed. - Instructional design and development - 10 nursing courses and 9 general education/pre-requisite courses were developed. - Courses will be delivered on a carousel with six start times throughout the year.
 The first session began in July 2019. - An Orientation course for new students and a Virtual Student Union (VSU) were created for student support for success. - Marketing of the program - iDesign provides an Employer Partnership Executive to solicit partnerships with regional hospitals and healthcare systems to drive program enrollment.
-This initiative has provided a 300% return on investment. - Associate degree-prepared registered nurses employed at partner hospitals and healthcare systems who desire a BSN will have the opportunity to enroll in our program at a reduced rate of \$233 per credit hour / \$7,000 for nursing courses.
+This initiative has provided a 300% return on investment.

+- Associate degree-prepared registered nurses employed at partner hospitals and healthcare systems who desire a BSN will have the opportunity to enroll in our program at a reduced rate of \$233 per credit hour / \$7,000 for nursing courses.
 The non-partner rate is \$300 per credit hour / \$9,000 for nursing courses. - iDesign has also created micro-website advertising the new program.

-• Enrollment Services
+Enrollment Services